nafasebra/Weather-app/README.md

 Features:
  - Use API for get (fetch) weather data
+ - I use Google fonts API for include 'poppins' font
  - Search the weather by city name
  - Responsive
  - Simple UI